Celtic F.C.: Private company

 Celtic's board of directors had a reputation of being miserly and authoritarian.
 In particular they were known for frequently selling their top players and not paying their staff enough; they were also seen as lacking ambition, which caused friction with several managers.
 Jimmy McGrory's tenure as manager is generally considered a period of underachievement, but with Chairman Robert Kelly's domineering influence. many have questioned how much authority McGrory ever had in team selection.
 Even Jock Stein's time as manager ended on a sour note when he was offered a place on the Celtic board, but in a role involving ticket sales.
 Stein felt that this was demeaning, stating he was "a football man, not a ticket salesman".
 He declined this offer and decided to stay in football management, joining Leeds United instead.
 Billy McNeill won a trophy in each of his five seasons as manager, but was still paid less than the managers of Rangers, Aberdeen and Dundee United.
 He left the club in June 1983 after his request for a contract and pay rise was publicly rebuffed by the board.
 McNeill moved on to manage Manchester City, stating that to remain at Celtic would have been humiliating.
-McNeill's successor, Davie Hay, also had his difficulties with the Celtic board.
+McNeill's successor, David Hay, also had his difficulties with the Celtic board.
 When trying to sign players in 1987 to strengthen his squad to compete with high-spending Rangers, the board refused to pay for them; chairman Jack McGinn was quoted as saying that if Hay wanted these players, "he will have to pay for them himself".

 By the end of the 1980s the Celtic board consisted of chairman McGinn and directors Kevin Kelly, Chris White, Tom Grant and Jimmy Farrell.
 Neither McGinn nor Farrell were members of the traditional family dynasties at Celtic.
 Farrell was a partner in the Shaughnessy law firm that had long-standing connections with Celtic, and was invited to become a director in 1964.
 McGinn had set up The Celtic View in the 1960s and later became the club's commercial manager.
 He was given a seat on the board and became chairman in 1986.
 In May 1990 the former Lord Provost of Glasgow, Michael Kelly, and property developer Brian Dempsey were invited to join the Celtic board.
 Dempsey did not last long however, as a dispute about a proposed relocation to Robroyston resulted in him being voted off the board five months later.